-- 3. The committee reports at the annual ESS meeting on Capacity or Emerging Innovation NRSP proposals, five-year budgets, and any subsequent budget revisions, allied actions, and then makes a "seconded" recommendation(s) for approval or rejection. - 4.
-In Year 3, the committee evaluates the midterm review results and the first three year's annual reports of active NRSPs, and then makes a recommendation for approval, modification, or disapproval of the remaining two years' budgets at the annual ESS meeting.
+- 3. The committee reports to SAES Directors at the BAA Leadership Meeting in July on Capacity or Emerging Innovation NRSP proposals, five-year budgets, and any subsequent budget revisions, and allied actions. - 4.
+In Year 3, the committee evaluates the midterm review results and the first three year's annual reports of active NRSPs, and then makes a recommendation for approval, modification, or disapproval of the remaining two years' budgets to SAES Directors at the BAA Leadership Meeting in July. - 5.
+SAES Directors make a "seconded" recommendation for approval or rejection at the BAA Leadership Meeting in July.
+An electronic vote may be conducted of SAES Directors from 1862 institutions (one vote per institution contributing OTT MRF) on approval of the project and five-year budget; a simple majority vote is required to carry the motion.